Ekʼ Balam: Structures inside the walls

 Only the center of Ekʼ Balam has been excavated.
 Large, raised platforms line the interior wall, surrounding internal plazas.
 Sacbé roads stem off of the center in the four cardinal directions, an architectural allusion to the idea of a "four-part cosmos".
 These roads are often understood to have been sacred.
 The buildings were designed in the northern Petén architectural style, as were the surrounding large cities of the time, although it has its dissimilarities with them as well.

 The Acropolis houses the tomb of king Ukit Kan Leʼk Tok, who ruled from 770 (the starting year of the "height" of this city) to 797 or 802 CE.

 Wall paintings

 In rooms of the Acropolis, wall paintings consisting of texts have been found, amongst these the 'Mural of the 96 Glyphs', a masterwork of calligraphy comparable to the 'Tablet of the 96 Glyphs' from Palenque.
 Another wall painting of the Acropolis features a mythological scene with a hunted deer, which has been interpreted as referring to the origin of death.
 A series of vault capstones depict the lightning deity, a specific decoration also known from other Yucatec sites.
 To date (2020), the wall paintings have only very inadequately been published.

+In 2026, an archaeoastronomical study by Martínez-González examined a chronological correspondence between the enthronement of Ukit Kan Lek Tokʼ, dated to 26 May 770 in the Mural of the 96 Glyphs, and Chinese records of comet C/770 K1 from the same day.
+The reconstructed orbit placed the comet in the northeastern sky before sunrise, with its head reaching an altitude of 11.5° at sunrise.
+Chinese sources report a tail length of about 30° to 50°, which would have increased its naked-eye visibility from the low-relief landscape of northern Yucatán.
+The study presents the correspondence as a subject for further epigraphic and astronomical research.